-As Research Associate of National Fund for Scientific Research (Belgium), A.M.
+As Research Associate of the National Fund for Scientific Research (Belgium), A.M.
 Habraken thanks this Belgian research fund for its support.
-Industrial partner ARCELOR and its research teams IRSID and the Technical Direction of Cockerill Sambre are also acknowledged.
+Industrial partner ARCELOR is also acknowledged and in particular its research teams at ARBED and IRSID and the Technical Direction of Cockreill Sambre.